Enderlook/Net-State-Machine/README.md

 An state machine builder library for .NET.

-The following example show all the functions of the state machine (except overloads which are described bellow):
+The following example some the functions of the state machine.

 ```cs
 using Enderlook.StateMachine;